Reviewing Velo3D (VLD) & Its Rivals

-Velo3D (NYSE:VLD – Get Rating) is one of 38 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare Velo3D to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, institutional ownership, earnings and dividends.
+Velo3D (NYSE:VLD – Get Rating) is one of 38 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Velo3D to similar companies based on the strength of its analyst recommendations, risk, dividends, valuation, profitability, earnings and institutional ownership.

-56.4% of Velo3D shares are owned by institutional investors.
-Comparatively, 60.7% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
-15.2% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-Velo3D has a beta of 2.7, meaning that its share price is 170% more volatile than the S&P 500.
-Comparatively, Velo3D’s peers have a beta of 1.12, meaning that their average share price is 12% more volatile than the S&P 500.

-This is a summary of current ratings and price targets for Velo3D and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Velo3D and its competitors, as reported by MarketBeat.

 |Sell Ratings